-Sales Tax revenues received was \$4.1 million which represents 70% of the total revenue source of the Town.
+Sales Tax revenues received was \$4,161,662 million which represents 55% of the total revenue source of the Town.

-Highway equipment reserves are \$188,667, these monies represent funds that have been set aside to purchase future highway equipment used to maintain the Town's roads and related infrastructure.
-The Town is using \$50,000 of the Highway Reserve for 2007 purchases.
-The Traffic Mitigation reserve account is \$361,976 which will help offset the future cost of road improvements due to the increase traffic from businesses.
-The Park Reserve fund is \$91,476 and is anticipated to increase during 2007 due to the amount of projects that are in the planning phase.
+Highway equipment reserves are \$145,439, these monies represent funds that have been set aside to purchase future highway equipment used to maintain the Town's roads and related infrastructure.
+The Town is using \$76,000 of the Highway Reserve for 2008 purchases.
+The Traffic Mitigation reserve account is \$613,839 which will help offset the future cost of road improvements due to the increase traffic from businesses.
+The Town is using \$125,000 of the Traffic Mitigation reserve in 2008.
+The Park Reserve fund is \$43,238 of which \$35,000 has been appropriated in 2008.

-The increase in the unreserved undesignated fund balance from \$3.7 million to \$3.9 million was attributable primarily to two revenue factors: steady sales tax revenue growth and increased mortgage tax revenues and a third factor which is attributed to the town boards conservative approach to spending.
+The increase in the unreserved undesignated fund balance from \$3.7 million to \$4.4 million was attributable primarily to two revenue factors: redistribution of County surplus and increased mortgage tax revenues and a third factor which is attributed to the town boards conservative approach to spending.